 Here is a guide on which emails should reach the customer after purchasing.

-Thank You Email: Send the customer a personalized thank you email to express your appreciation for their purchase.
+Thank You email: Send the customer a personalized thank you email to express your appreciation for their purchase.
 Also, add the product's user manual or recommendations for product maintenance.
 Ensure that the letter includes the necessary additional information to help the customer set up, use or implement the product or service correctly.

 Upsell email: Offer additional products or services that may interest the customer based on previous purchases.
 Introduce your other products or services that are popular.
 Explain them in more detail so that the customer gets to know the selection you offer.

-Feedback Email: Ask the customer for feedback about using the product or service.
-Feel a genuine and natural interest in what his experience has been like
+Feedback email: Ask the customer for feedback about using the product or service.
+Convey a genuine and natural interest in what his experience has been like.